sriramandev/test-git-comments/README.md

-Dummy project for test purpose
+Dummy project for test purpose.